 - marine or terrestrial plant life in Hawai’i

 - modern technologies (molecular, physiological, or genetic methodology)

 - traditional fields such as classification, physiology, anatomy

-For more information, contact a faculty member of the Botany department the undergraduate advisor for the Botany program, Christy Cameron, Email: firstname.lastname@example.org, Office: EDM 216.
+For more information, contact a faculty member of the Botany department or the undergraduate advisors for the Botany program at: firstname.lastname@example.org, Office: EDM 216.
 Phone: 808-956-6174.
 See http://hawaii.edu/natsci/advising for more information on undergraduate advising.